 - 5.1 The College has a set procedure and guidance to follow if staff receive a disclosure, are concerned a student is at risk of harm or worried about their wellbeing.
-These can be found in Appendix 2, 3 and 6 of this policy and includes the identification of: - O Nominated College Strategic Safeguarding Lead who is a member of the SLT with a responsibility to ensure the College meets its statutory duty - O Nominated College Operational Safeguarding Lead with a responsibility for safeguarding issues with the College - O College Designated Safeguarding Officers who has day to day operation responsibility for safeguarding. - O Safeguarding Team who ensure that safeguarding needs are met with the College. - 5.2 All staff should know how to recognise types of abuse and neglect Appendix 4 and what steps they should take to raise a safeguarding concern Appendix 6 with a Designated Person at the college, how to record concerns and respond to students in need or at risk.
-Guidance in Managing disclosures can be found in Appendix 2 of this policy and will be included as part of staff induction and ongoing support is available from the Designated Safeguarding Officers located on each campus Appendix 6. - 5.3 The safeguarding Roles and Responsibilities of all members of staff at the college are detailed in Appendix 7.
-All Staff must ensure they read and understand the role they undertake in safeguarding Students and how the Operational Designated Safeguarding Lead at the college will deal with a concern they could raise and what happens if a referral is made to a social care agency. - 5.4 All staff must read and understand Part 1 of 'Keeping Children Safe in Education' statutory guidance for schools and colleges.
-(DfE) - 5.5 All new staff and governors are given an Executive copy of the Safeguarding, Child Protection and Adults at Risk Policy as part of the College's induction process and are expected to read and sign to confirm that they have read and will adhere to the full policy.
+These can be found in Appendix 2, 3 and 6 of this policy and includes the identification of: - Nominated College Strategic Safeguarding Lead who is a member of the SLT with a responsibility to ensure the College meets its statutory duty - Nominated College Designated Safeguarding Lead with an operational responsibility for safeguarding issues with the College - College Designated Safeguarding Officers who have day to day operational responsibility for safeguarding. - Safeguarding Team who ensure that safeguarding needs are met with the College.

+I staff should know how to recognise types of abuse and neglect Appendix 4 and what steps they should take to raise a safeguarding concern Appendix 6 with a Designated Person at the college, how to record concerns and respond to students in need or at risk.
+Guidance in Managing disclosures can be found in Appendix 2 of this policy and will be included as part of staff induction and ongoing support is available from the Designated Safeguarding Officers located on each campus Appendix 6.

+- 5.2 The safeguarding Roles and Responsibilities of all members of staff at the college are detailed in Appendix 7.
+All Staff must ensure they read and understand the role they undertake in safeguarding Students and how the Designated Safeguarding Lead at the college will deal with a concern they could raise and what happens if a referral is made to a social care agency. - 5.3 All staff must read and understand Part 1 of 'Keeping Children Safe in Education' statutory guidance for schools and colleges.
+(DfE) - 5.4 All new staff and governors are given an Executive copy of the Safeguarding, Child Protection, Adults at Risk and Code of conduct and Ethical Framework Policy as part of the College's induction process and are expected to read and sign to confirm that they have read and will adhere to the full policy.